Huntington, New York: History

-In 1653, three men from Oyster Bay, Richard Holbrook, Robert Williams and Daniel Whitehead, purchased a parcel of land from the Matinecock tribe.
-This parcel has since come to be known as the "First Purchase" and included land bordered by Cold Spring Harbor on the west, Northport Harbor on the east, what is now known as Old Country Road to the south and Long Island Sound to the north.
+In 1653, three men from Oyster Bay – Richard Holbrook, Robert Williams, and Daniel Whitehead – purchased a parcel of land from the Matinecock tribe.
+This parcel has since come to be known as the "First Purchase" and included land bordered by Cold Spring Harbor on the west, Northport Harbor on the east, what is now known as Old Country Road to the south, and the Long Island Sound to the north.
 The three men immediately turned the land over to the settlers who had already been living there.

-The origin of the name is unknown but the consensus among historians is it was named for the birthplace of Oliver Cromwell who was Lord Protector of England at the time of the town's establishment.
+Some believe the town was named in honor of the birthplace of Oliver Cromwell, born 25 April 1599 in Huntingdon, Kingdom of England, who was Lord Protector of the Commonwealth of England, Scotland and Ireland 1653–1658.
 From that initial settlement, Huntington grew over subsequent years to include all of the land presently comprising the modern Towns of Huntington and Babylon.
 The southern part of the town was formally separated to create Babylon in 1872.

 Because Huntington was populated largely by English settlers, unlike the rest of the New Amsterdam colony, the town voted in 1660 to become part of the Connecticut colony rather than remain under the authority of New Amsterdam.
 It was not until the British gained control of New Amsterdam in 1664 (renaming it New York) that Huntington was formally restored to the jurisdiction of New York.

 Following the Battle of Long Island during the American Revolutionary War, British troops used Huntington as their headquarters, and remained encamped there until the end of the war.

 The arrival of the Long Island Rail Road in 1867 transformed the economy of Huntington from primarily agriculture and shipping (based on its well protected harbor) to tourism and commuting.
 Cold Spring Harbor became a popular summer resort.

-The end of World War II brought about an explosive growth of population in Huntington, as in the rest of the region.
-Farms and resorts gave way to homes, and Huntington has transformed into a major bedroom community for nearby New York City.
+The end of World War II brought about an explosive growth of population in Huntington as western Suffolk County began suburbanizing.
+Farms and resorts gave way to homes, and Huntington transformed into a major commuter town for nearby New York City.

+In 1988, the Supreme Court ruled that Huntington had violated the Fair Housing Act by preventing apartment construction anywhere except in black neighborhoods.
+A developer of an affordable housing project sought to build it in a white neighborhood, but the town restricted the developer to black neighborhoods.
+The Supreme Court ordered the town to build an affordable housing project in a white neighborhood.
+Construction on that project began in 2023.

+In 2019, Huntington banned the creation of new basement apartments.
+In 2023, a council member proposed legalizing basement apartments to alleviate the housing crisis in Huntington and other communities surrounding New York City.
+At a July 2023 hearing, in which local residents railed against "migrants, pedophiles, or criminals" moving into Huntington, council members backtracked on their support for the zoning change.